seaside98/cookbook/baking/pizza.md

 Gently sizzle garlic.
 Add:

 * 28oz can whole san marzano tomatoes
-* 1g chile flake
+* Pinch of red pepper flakes
 * 1g dried oregano
 * 5g sugar

 Crush with a potato masher until well broken down or blitz a few times in the can with an immersion blender.
 Bring to a simmer and reduce by half, around 30 minutes.

-* Salt to taste (3g)
+* Salt to taste

-Makes a little more than you need for two 12 inch pizzas.
-Use about 200g per pizza.
+Makes a little more than you need for two 12 inch pizzas if using a lot of sauce.

 ### Sweeter Red Sauce
 * 1 can (150g) tomato paste